 - via <ip-address>

 Sets the next hop for this route as an IP address.
 Additional modifiers are possible for any

 viaform using an IP address destination, see Route modifiers.

 - via <ip-address> <interface>

 Configures both the IP address and interface for the next hop.
-This is the most commonly used form for routes.
 May use modifiers, see Route modifiers.